Board of Directors

 Recruiting New Board Members!

 Interested in applying?
-Fill out the application and send to lashaye@thedeloresproject.org.
+Fill out the application.

-• Brenda Vasquez, President
+• Brenda Vasquez (she/her), President

 Brenda, along with her family, has been volunteering with the Delores Project since 2008.
 She is recently retired.
 Previously the Manager of Volunteer Services, Family and Community Engagement, at Denver Public Schools.
 She has over 25 years of professional volunteer management experience, including leading volunteer engagement while working at Denver Health, University Hospital, and The Adult Learning Source.
 During her professional career, she has volunteered with a number of community non-profits.
 This has given her the opportunity to serve on the Board of Directors with several organizations: Clinica Tepeyac, a non-profit healthcare clinic, Denver Health Foundation, and Director of Volunteers in Agencies (DOVIA).
 She has also served on several advisory committees: DPS Career Education Center Middle College, 9 Health Fair, Denver Employees Combined Campaign and the Advisory Chair, VOA Retired Senior Volunteer Program, and the Colorado Association of Partners in Education.
 Ms. Vasquez has received multiple awards for community service, including the Colorado Rapid Hispanics in Philanthropy Award and the VOA, RSVP Volunteer Coordinator of the Year, and Minoru Yasui Community Volunteer Award.
 She graduated from North High School and went on to earn her Bachelor of Arts Degree in Communications from the University of Colorado at Denver where she served on the CU-Denver Alumni Board of Directors.
 Continuing her education, she would earn her Masters in Nonprofit Management from Regis University.
 She is a native of Denver and married with two children, Marisol and Luis, who are both DPS Alumni.

-• Kirsty Greer, Treasurer & President-Elect
+• Kirsty Greer (she/her), Treasurer & President-Elect

 Kirsty has been volunteering with the Delores Project in various capacities since 2018.
 She has dedicated time and energy to the Delores Project enthusiastically over the years because of its kindness, longstanding commitment, and care in the provision of shelter and resources to those experiencing housing instability.
 She has learned so much and continues to learn from the guests and staff of the Delores Project.
 Kirsty has spent her career in housing development in New York, California, and Colorado.
 She is a Denver resident and volunteers her time and experience in real estate and housing to a number of exceptional local community-building nonprofits, including the Delores Project.

-• Nevine Nagji, Governance Committee Chair
+• Nevine Nagji (she/her), Governance Committee Chair

 Nevine began her career in social work but has spent the last two decades working in human resources in the aviation industry and the energy sector, both in North America and internationally.
 She has a natural curiosity to understand what makes people do the things they do, how connection and diversity influence organizational performance and interpersonal relationships, and how she can help change, small or big.
 Living and working in different parts of the world has given her a lot of perspective on these questions.
 Nevine tries hard to approach life and work in the spirit of ethics, generosity, and compassion – values instilled in her by her family and community.
 She enjoys walking, exploring new places, reading, and spending time with family and friends.
 She loves feeling inspired by the people around her and is a bit in love with her dog, Chai.

-• Donna Goldin Evans, Member at Large
+• Karla Kimrey (she/her), Member at Large

-• Adriana Gomez, Member at Large
+• Terwanda McMoore (All Pronouns), Member at Large

-• Christine Ranney
+• Christine Ranney (she/her), Member at Large

 Christine is originally from San Francisco, and has lived in Denver since 2016.
 She is a partner at the law firm Gibson Dunn & Crutcher, where her practice focuses on high-stakes patent litigation and appeals.
 Christine has a robust pro bono practice, particularly in the immigration space, where she helps her clients seek work authorization, asylum, and green cards.
 Outside of the firm, Christine has been active in supporting the migrant community, supporting several migrant families in their transition to America by helping them with housing, food, healthcare, transportation, and miscellaneous issues that arise when settling in a new country.